mxagar/mlops_udacity/03_Deployment/MLOpsND_Deployment.md

 [Aequitas](http://aequitas.dssg.io/) is a tool that quantifies bias; it has 3 main interfaces:

-- Web app
+- Web app.
-- CLI: shown here.
+- CLI.
-- Python package
+- Python package: shown here.

 In Aequitas we specify the score, label, and at least one categorical field (or numerical in ranges/cuts) and then three reports are created comparing against a reference group (often the majority):